psychopy/workshops/source/translators/setUpVersionControl.rst

 - no special name for the repository on your local computer

   - most people say "my local copy"?
-- how about *clone*?
+- why not *clone*?

   - would be a good name
-  - but no one seems to use it
+  - but few seem to use it

     - maybe because it's awkward to say, "I'm working on my clone"
   - Fortunately, it's not important either